The Right Way to Spectate

 Social media has changed everything, including the cheering process.
 Most major marathons now offer digital tracking via their proprietary apps: Simply plug in your runner's bib number and you'll be alerted as he or she crosses timing mats at regular intervals, usually every 5k.
 Be forewarned: The alerts may sometimes lag so if you're anticipating your runner, build in some buffer time just to be safe.

 5. Prepare your exit strategy.

 "It's one of the hardest things to meet your party at the end of the marathon," says Schwarz.
-The copious crowds coupled with a dearth of eastside exits mean that Central Park can be a zoo.
-Instead of trying to find each other at the finish line, pick a specific street corner on which to meet.
+Most races designate family meeting areas, organized alphabetically.
 Bring a warm sweatshirt or a blanket for the runner and don't forget metro cards, since getting a cab can be a nightmare.
 (Schwarz suggests that Equinox members go to a nearby club, where runners are usually greeted with applause — not to mention hot showers).